ShrutiBhambhani/azsdk-docs/02-Secure-Development/Readme.md

 The contents of the output folder are organized as under:
 ![02_Output_Log_Folder](../Images/02_Output_Log_Folder.PNG)

 - *\SecurityReport-\<timestamp>.csv*- This is the summary CSV file listing all applicable controls and their evaluation status.
-This file will be generated only for SVT cmdlets like Get-AzSDKAzureServicesSecurityStatus, Get-AzSDKSubscriptionSecurityStatus etc.
+This file will be generated only for SVT cmdlets like Get-AzSKAzureServicesSecurityStatus, Get-AzSKSubscriptionSecurityStatus etc.
 - *\\\<Resource_Group_or_Subscription_Name>* - This corresponds to the resource-group or subscription that was evaluated
 	- *\\\<resourceType>.log*- This is the detailed/raw output log of controls evaluated
 - *\Etc*
 	- *\PowerShellOutput.log* - This is the raw PS console output captured in a file.
 	- *\EnvironmentDetails.log* - This is the log file containing environment data of current PowerShell session.
 	- *\SecurityEvaluationData.json* - This is the detailed security data for each control that was evaluated.
-This file will be generated only for SVT cmdlets like Get-AzSDKAzureServicesSecurityStatus, Get-AzSDKSubscriptionSecurityStatus etc.
+This file will be generated only for SVT cmdlets like Get-AzSKAzureServicesSecurityStatus, Get-AzSKSubscriptionSecurityStatus etc.
 	![02_Etc_Folder_Structure](../Images/02_Etc_Folder_Structure.PNG)
 - *\FixControlScripts* - This folder contains scripts to fix the failed controls.
 The folder is generated only when 'GenerateFixScript' switch is passed and one or more failed controls support automated fixing.
 	- *\README.txt* - This is the help file which describes about the 'FixControlScripts' folder.